Tallahassee LGBTQIA Discrimination Attorney

 • Refusal to explain an adverse employment decision

-• An employer that has a pattern or practice of disfavoring LGBTQIA individuals in hiring, promotions, assignments, pay, or termination
+• An employer that has a pattern or practice of disfavoring LGBT+ individuals in hiring, promotions, assignments, pay, or termination

-What Remedies Are Available Through the Courts for LGBTQIA Discrimination?
+Remedies Available Through the Courts for LGBT+ Discrimination

-You may be entitled to seek financial and legal remedies for LGBTQIA discrimination by filing an employment discrimination lawsuit against your employer.
-Relief available through an LGBTQIA discrimination federal lawsuit may include:
+You may be entitled to seek financial and legal remedies for LGBT+ discrimination by filing an employment discrimination lawsuit against your employer.
+Relief available through an LGBT+ discrimination federal lawsuit may include:

 • Back pay, including base income, overtime pay, tips, bonuses, commissions, or fringe benefits you lost due to wrongful termination, discriminatory pay policies, or denial of promotions or job opportunities